libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/CompileAndActivity/compileandactivity.rst

 Activity 2: Vector Matrix Multiplication
 ----------------------------------------

 In this activity, we will compute vector matrix multiplication.
-In this activity, we will illustrate the use of MPI_Bcast, MPI_Scatter, and MPI_Gather to do this multiplication.
+We will illustrate the use of MPI_Bcast, MPI_Scatter, and MPI_Gather to do this multiplication.
 First, we want you to complete this MPI program by filling codes at **TO DO**.
-After having completed this task, try to run this MPI program on LittleFe by using different number of processes.
+After having completed this task, try to run this MPI program by using different number of processes.
+Try to explain yourself what happening !

 I will explain how the vector matrix multiplication works.
 First let's say we have a matrix *A*, and a vector *x* as below: